ChiLiubio/microeco/README.md

 ## Contributing

-We welcome any contribution \!
+We welcome any contribution, including but not limited to code, idea, tutorial. \!
-Any idea/suggestion will be considered.
 By participating in this project you agree to abide by the terms outlined in the [Contributor Code of Conduct](CONDUCT.md).